Dasharo/docs/docs/variants/msi_z690/faq.md

 ## Will this work on my `MSI PRO Z690-A DDR4` ?

-Although we do not own that one and cannot give promises without testing, we believe that it should work the same as the `MSI PRO Z690-A WIFI DDR4`.
-This is almost the same board, just with no WiFi card.
+Yes, it will work on your platform.
+Working on MSI PRO Z690-A DDR have been confirmed during the test procedures

 ## Can I safely try this on my board?